by Andrea Blundell

 Psychological problems that cause difficulty connecting with others

-Personality disorders and difficulties with connection
+Personality disorders and difficulties with connecting with people

 Find you can’t connect with anyone at all, not even your family?
 That you’ve had this problem since at least young adulthood?
 That others constantly find you think in act in ways that are ‘different’ or ‘strange’?
 Or even find you just don’t even want to connect, and can’t comprehend why others do?